Xiaomi

-Xiaomi (/ˈʃaʊmi/; 小米集团) is a Chinese multinational corporation and technology company headquartered in Beijing, China.
+Xiaomi (/ˈʃaʊmi/; 小米 (Xiǎomǐ)) is a Chinese multinational corporation and technology company headquartered in Beijing, China.
 It is best known for its consumer electronics, software, and electric vehicles.
-It is the third-largest smartphone vendor in the world as of 2025, behind Apple and Samsung, most of which run on the Xiaomi HyperOS (former MIUI) operating system.
-The company is ranked 338th and is the youngest company on the Fortune Global 500.
+It is the third-largest smartphone seller in the world as of 2025, behind Apple and Samsung, most of which run on the Xiaomi HyperOS (former MIUI) operating system.
+It has 754.1 million global monthly active users, as of December 2025.
+The company is ranked 232nd and is the youngest company on the Fortune Global 500.
 It has been called the "Apple of China".